rbolt13/covid19/README.md

 # To Do
 * tables
-   + update dates
-   + add overviews
+   + add overviews (words)
-   + create a function that works for formatting all the tables
+   + create a function
-      - minimize lines of code
-      - only change date in one spot
 * graphs
+   + create function for graphs
+   + add USA graphs
+   + play with colors and legend
 * maps
+   + clean up "geo-coding" or move it to another file
+   + Oregon Lambert Projection
+   + color scale and legend
+   + plotly display box
+* show date variable as month-date-year format (%A or %m/%d/%y)
+* spread everything out
-* shiny
+* clean up code

 # Done
 ☑️ README